-Present evidence of sustained and significant intellectual inquiry in the form of extensive legal research of the applicable education laws and regulations, both federal and state, and as a result of that research apply solutions to a specific educational problem.
+Present evidence of sustained and significant intellectual inquiry in the form of extensive educational research of the applicable education laws, rules, regulations and guidelines, both federal and state, and as a result of that research apply solutions to a specific educational problem.

-Written assignments – in preparation for each discussion, the student will formulate original interpretive questions and select passages for textual analysis that explore the course text(s), considering multiple possibilities of meaning in a way that is relevant to the study of education.
+Written assignments—Upon completion of the program the student will have prepared for each discussion by formulating original interpretive questions and selecting passages for textual analysis that explore the course texts, considering multiple possibilities of meaning in a way that is relevant to the student’s area of interest.

-Discussions – The student will participate in Shared Inquiry discussions, answering and elaborating upon his or her interpretive questions in order to develop initial thoughts and reactions, clarify ideas, and build a network of interpretive possibilities.
+Discussions—Upon completion of the program the student will have participated in inquiry-based discussions, answering and elaborating upon his or her interpretive questions in order to develop initial thoughts and reactions, clarify ideas, and build a network of interpretive possibilities.

-Essays – For each course, the student will compose an end-of-course essay that demonstrates graduate-level writing skills, an understanding of the course text(s), and an original interpretive stance on some aspect of those texts.
+Essays—Upon completion of the program the student will have composed end-of-course essays that demonstrates graduate-level writing skills, an understanding of the course texts, and an original interpretive stance on some aspect of those texts.

-Comprehensive examinations – The student will participate in two rounds of comprehensive oral examinations with a panel of faculty members, demonstrating facility with the concepts and texts relevant to his or her program of study as a result of both advance preparation and spontaneous analysis in response to prompting.
+Comprehensive examinations—Upon completion of the program the student will have participated in two rounds of comprehensive oral examinations with a panel of faculty members, demonstrating facility with the concepts and texts relevant to his or her program of study as a result of both advance preparation and spontaneous analysis in response to prompting.

-Applied project – The student will propose, plan, and execute an applied project that applies the knowledge and skills acquired in coursework to a project of interest, making an original contribution to the field of education.
+The Capstone—Upon completion of the program the student will have proposed, planned, and executed an applied project that applies the knowledge and skills acquired in coursework to a project of interest, making an original contribution to the field of education.

-Applied project defense – The student will present an oral or written applied project defense to the members of his or her Instructional Team, demonstrating the merit of the project itself as well as proficiency in the necessary communication skills.
+Capstone defense—Upon completion of the program the student will have presented an oral or written Capstone defense to the members of his or her Instructional Team, demonstrating the merit of the Capstone itself as well as proficiency in the necessary communication skills.

 This first required course for the Doctor of Education program, The Great Conversation: The Cornerstone Course, is specially designed to guide the student through the process of designing her or his program of study.
-Students are introduced to the interpretive process used at the university by learning how to write effective higher order evaluative questions which prepares students for the in-depth discussions that follow in this course and throughout their studies in the doctoral program.
-Students learn how to best utilize Encyclopedia Britannica’s 60-volume set of the Great Books of the Western World in order to get the most out of their doctoral studies research.
-Finally, students choose the additional coursework and begin the preliminary work towards planning the appropriate legal research in preparation for designing the applied project.
+Students are introduced to the process of inquiry used at the university by learning how to write effective interpretive and evaluative questions, which prepares students for the in-depth discussions that follow in this course and throughout their studies in the doctoral program.
+Students learn how to use available resources from the Great Books of the Western World, Oxford University Press, Penguin Modern and Nonfiction Classics, and W.W.
+Norton and Company in order to get the most out of their doctoral studies research.
+Finally, students choose additional coursework and begin preliminary work towards planning the appropriate educational research for designing their applied project.

-In addition, students are required to do comprehensive legal research in preparation for designing the applied project.
-After completing the coursework and the legal research, students are required to report their findings and propose recommendations for addressing an issue or problem in an office memorandum of law.
-Upon approval, students then execute their plan for an applied project.
+In addition, students are required to do comprehensive educational research in preparation for designing the Capstone.
+After completing the coursework and the educational research, students are required to report their findings and propose recommendations for addressing an issue or problem in a memorandum.
+Upon approval of the Capstone proposal, students then execute their plan for a Capstone.

 The Doctor of Education program consists of sixty (60) credit hours beyond the master’s degree.
-The Doctor of Education program includes The Great Conversation: The Cornerstone Course (4 credit hours), twenty-eight (28) credit hours of prescribed courses in education, sixteen (16) credit hours of student-designed courses, four (4) credit hours for legal research and office memorandum of law, and eight (8) credit hours for the Capstone Course.
+The Doctor of Education program includes The Great Conversation: The Cornerstone Course (4 credit hours), twenty-four (24) credit hours of prescribed courses in education, twenty-four (24) credit hours of student-designed courses including one (1) credit hour for Educational Research and Memorandum, and eight (8) credit hours for the Capstone.
 Doctoral students also complete two oral comprehensive examinations.